 The Control of Vibration at Work Regulations are in place to prevent workers from developing ill-health due to exposure to vibration at work.
 To avoid the symptoms of HAVS, it limits the amount of vibration a user can be exposed to at work.

-The regulations set an exposure limit value (ELV) of 5m/s²A(8), which must not be exceeded.
+The regulations set an exposure limit value (ELV) of 5m/s²A(8), which you must not exceed.

-Well, actually the A(8) part of the ELV is important, it means average over 8 hours.
-The 10m/s² tool can be used, but not for a full 8 hours.
+Well, actually, no. The A(8) part of the ELV is important here - it means averaged over 8 hours.
+So the 10m/s² tool can still be used, but not for a full 8 hours.

 Pssst... at this point you can cheat and use our free havs calculator (we won't tell anyone!).

-Don't despair, once you get your head around the maths you will know exactly when to stop drilling, sanding, cutting, or whatever other activity it is that is exposing you to vibration at work.
+On the surface, calculating the ELV might seem tricky.
+But don't despair - once you get your head around the maths, you will know when to stop drilling, sanding, cutting, or whatever other activity it is that is exposing you to vibration at work.